oinuar/psplit/README.md

 # psplit
-Utility that splits big files to smaller ones by matching split points
+Utility that splits big files into smaller ones by matching split points

 ## Example use case: Huge SQL file with individual INSERTs that you want to parallelize